comtechnet/theword-monorepo/packages/theword-bots/README.md

 # @theword/bots

-A bot that monitors for changes in TheWord auction state and notifies everyone via Twitter and Discord.
+A bot that monitors for changes in TheWord offering state and notifies everyone via Twitter and Discord.

 ## Install dependencies